 If a player has not played a match within a season (3 months), the player will not be enrolled to the following season (the ladder is for regular match players only).

 You can play 1 set, a pro set (the first to 8 games), the best of 3 sets, or the best of 5 sets.
 It’s entirely your choice.
 However, make sure you and your opponent both agree on the format before you start play to avoid any confusion.

 Players can challenge anyone in their division and receive 1 ranking point for playing and an additional 2 ranking points for a win.
 The winner adds results online to the ladder portal.

-We also have a private Facebook Group called “Jensen’s Club Ladder”.
+We have a private Facebook Group called “Jensen’s Club Ladder”.
 We contact players in this group to send them extra information and to share photos of the matches.